Thundergrid149/Thundergrid-Installer-Instructions/Etrel Inch Firmware Update Procedure.md

 * Configure your computer's network adapter to allow you to communicate with the charger
 * Uploading the firmware update to the charger

+Please call the Thundergrid Network Ops team on `0800 387 877` for assistance.

 ## Configure Windows Network Adapter
 Below are steps to configure your network adapter on Windows to connect to the charger with an ethernet cable.